Need a decadent cake for one? Try this super easy flourless gluten free cake made with just 3 ingredients in the oven or the microwave.

-Or for your kid when you have to send him to a birthday party but since he’s gluten free he can’t have the cupcakes they’re serving.
-I can’t begin to tell you how many times I’ve made 1 dozen gluten free cupcakes, just because I needed 1 for a birthday party.
+Maybe your kid when you have to send him to a birthday party but since he’s gluten free he can’t have the cupcakes they’re serving.
+I can’t begin to tell you how many times I’ve made 1 dozen cupcakes just because I needed 1 for a birthday party.

-I really prefer to bake it in a water bath, as it bakes slowly and evenly that way.
+I prefer to bake this cake in a water bath, as it bakes slowly and evenly that way.
 But I’ve also baked it right on the oven rack or on a baking sheet for stability, and it bakes a bit more quickly but still works just fine.

 If you bake it for 17 minutes flat in a water bath, it’ll have a very pudding-like, molten consistency in the center.
 Bake it for a few minutes more, or without the water bath, and it should be baked through by then.

 For a much easier method, try making this cake in the microwave, like a more “traditional” mug cake.
 The end result isn’t quite as fudgy, but it’s still tender and rich.

 The photo above is the cake as made in the microwave.
 The secret is to making a mug cake successfully in the microwave is in moderating the oven’s power.